-Update: In addition to People For the American Way’s own letter opposing the Nielson nomination, PFAW is among more than a dozen organizations, led by Lambda Legal, that have called out Nielson’s long record of working to undermine protections for LGBTQ people.
+Update: In addition to People For the American Way’s own letter opposing the Nielson nomination, PFAW is among more than thirty organizations, led by Lambda Legal, that have called out Nielson’s long record of working to undermine protections for LGBTQ people.
 You can download the LGBTQ letter here.

 On September 28, President Trump nominated Howard Nielson to a seat on the U.S. District Court for the District of Utah.
-The Senate Judiciary Committee has scheduled Nielson’s hearing for January 10.
+The Senate Judiciary Committee held Nielson’s hearing on January 10 and has scheduled his committee vote for February 8.
 People For the American Way sent the following letter to committee members to express our opposition to the Nielson nomination.
 You can download this letter, with endnotes, here.